matthew-puku/snackfu/README.md

 ## 10. Detail any third party services that your App will use.

-* Cloudinary
-** A third party, cloud-based service that provides an end-to-end image and video management solution.
+* Cloudinary, a third party, cloud-based service that provides an end-to-end image and video management solution.
 The software is used so that video and images are not limited to local storage and can be accessed anywhere in the world.
-* Stripe
-** A third party online payment service that handles all the clients' transactions.
+* Stripe, a third party online payment service that handles all the clients' transactions.
 Using server checkout allows the rails application to handle payments without storing the clients information on your server which prevents any stolen card information if the application were breached, and shifts the enormous burden of regulatory compliance in various jurisdictions to Stripe.
-* Font Awesome
-** Used to display social media icons.
+* Font Awesome.
+Used to display social media icons.
 Font awesome maintains a large collection of icons which look great and are regularly updated.
 Using their service lowers SnackFu's maintenance burden, as we don't need to worry about creating and updating icons as social media services come, go, and perform redesigns.
-* Heroku
-** A platform as a service that allows developers to deploy and monitor their software.
+* Heroku, a platform as a service that allows developers to deploy and monitor their software.
 Using Heroku allows the app to be accessed any where in the world.
 See question 4 for more detail.
-* Git
-** Not used by the app as such, but integral to its development.
+* Git, a version control system.
+Not used by the app as such, but integral to its development.
 Also used to to deploy to Heroku.
 For more detail on its use in development, see question below.

-## Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).
+## 11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).

 Most purchased goods marketplaces are similar to our own as they all follow the same structure for user accessibility.
-These sites include; Ebay, Gumtree, Amazon, Etzy, etc.
+These sites include; Ebay, Gumtree, Amazon, Etzy, etc. Data is modeled in a similar way but a greater variety of information is stored.

-## Discuss the database relations to be implemented.
+## 12. Discuss the database relations to be implemented.

-Refer to ERD diagram above
+Refer to ERD diagram above.
-A User has a one to many relationship with an Order and a one to many relationship with a Listing.
-A Listing has a one to many relationship with a review.
-An Order has a many to many relationship with a listing.

-## Describe your project’s models in terms of the relationships (active record associations) they have with each other.
+## 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.

 Users model has_many listings

+Listing model belongs to user

 Users model has_many orders

+Order model belongs to user

-Listing model has_many order
+Listing model has_many orders

-Orders model has_many listings
+Orders model belongs to listing

-Lisitng model has_many reviews ???
+Lisitng model has_many reviews

 Reviews belong_to Listings